Protecting a Settlement from Your Health Insurance Provider

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 "Why should I have to protect my settlement from my hospital and health insurance company?"
 It's a fair question.
 Health maintenance organizations (HMOs) have forced deep discounts on hospitals and clinics.
-They are also reluctant to pay many claims.
+They are also reluctant to pay many accident-related claims.
 So, medical care providers try to scrape for every penny.
-Some hospitals are claiming part of their patients' liability settlements to collect what patients owe them.
-But some are reaching further than that.
+Some hospitals claim part of their patients' liability settlements to collect what patients owe them.
+But some reach further than that.

-Your health insurance company also has an interest in recovering what it paid for your healthcare from your settlement.
+Your health insurance company is also interested in reimbursement for what it paid for your health care from your settlement.
 That keeps you from benefitting by having your medical bills paid twice — once from insurance and once from your settlement.

 How Do Health Care Providers Overreach?

 Who's on the hook for the extra $50 of the hospital's regular charge?
 Nobody.
-The hospital's contract with the insurer resets the price of the x-ray for the insurer and its policyholders.
+The hospital's contract with the insurer resets the X-ray price for the insurer and its policyholders.

-When you're in an accident, you may need extensive medical services.
+When you're in a car accident, you may need extensive medical services.
 The amount left over after your insurer pays its part of the contracted rate can be very high.
 You owe this money as your co-pay obligation.
-So, the hospital can collect it from the proceeds of your accident settlement.
+So, the hospital can collect the repayment from the proceeds of your accident settlement.

-Going back to the above example, the hospital charges $150 for the x-rays.
-But your insurance company contracts with the hospital to set the cost of an x-ray at $100.
-When the insurance company pays its part, $70 in this case, you still owe a $30 co-pay.
-If you don't pay your $30 part of the bill, the hospital can recover that amount from your settlement.
+Going back to the above example, the hospital charges $150 for the X-rays after a car accident injury.
+But your insurance company contracts with the hospital to set the cost of an X-ray at $100.
+When the insurance company pays its part, $70 in this case, you, as the injured person, still owe a $30 co-pay.
+If you don't pay your $30 part of the medical costs, the hospital can recover that amount from your settlement.

 How Does a Hospital Make a Claim on a Settlement?

-The easiest way to explain how a hospital can claim part of a settlement is by giving an example.
-A hospital admitted Jane Driver after she received substantial injuries.
+The easiest way to explain how a hospital can claim part of a personal injury lawsuit settlement is by giving an example.
+A hospital admitted Jane Driver after she received substantial injuries due to another driver, the at-fault party.
 She tells the hospital that she has health insurance through an HMO.
-She also tells the hospital that her injury is from a defective product.
+She also tells the hospital that her injury is from a defective product, and she has filed a personal injury claim to recover her damages and attorney's fees.

-Hospitals may file a lien on an accident insurance settlement without a patient's permission.
-They must do so within a certain period (often between ten and thirty days) after providing care.
+Hospitals may file a lien on an accident liability insurance settlement amount without a patient's permission.
+They must do so within a certain period (often between 10 and 30 days) after providing care.
 So, the hospital files a lien against any settlement Jane receives.

-The Wisconsin judge in Dorr vs. Sacred Heart Hospital didn't mince words, stating that the hospital had filed its lien "purely as a ploy to try to get as much money as possible" and had intentionally disregarded the patient's rights in doing so.
+The Wisconsin judge in Dorr vs. Sacred Heart Hospital didn't mince words, stating that the hospital had filed its lien "purely as a ploy to try to get as much money as possible" and had intentionally disregarded the patient's rights.

 How Can I Protect Myself Against Balance Billing?

-In a non-emergency situation, ask many questions about how the hospital bills.
+In a nonemergency situation, ask many questions about how the hospital bills.
 You can also insist that all the services you receive are in-network.
 But situations that give rise to an injury settlement are often emergencies.
-In these cases, you likely don't think about, or are even able, to ask questions.
+You likely don't think about or even ask questions in these cases.

 In the case of an emergency, review your hospital bill thoroughly when you get it.
-If you think you're the victim of balance billing, check to see if the practice is illegal in your state.
+If you think you're the victim of balance billing, check whether the practice is illegal in your state.
 You may be able to file a complaint with the appropriate state agency.
 You can also contact an attorney experienced in personal injury for legal advice.

 Can My Health Insurance Company Take Part of My Settlement?